Mugiwara555343/Mugiwara555343/README.md

 ## 🎯 What I Do

-I design and build **offline AI systems** that orchestrate multiple LLMs, parse and persist memory, and automate complex workflows without relying on cloud services.
-My work focuses on creating intelligent tools that learn from user interactions and maintain context across sessions.
+Without depending on cloud services, I design and develop **offline AI systems** that automate complex workflows, parse and persist memory, and coordinate multiple LLMs.
+Developing intelligent tools that retain context between sessions and learn from user interactions is the main goal of my work.

 ---